rancher-sandbox/docs.rancherdesktop.io/docs/ui/preferences/virtual-machine/emulation.md

 :::

-The "VZ" option can also be enabled to make use of the native macOS [Virtualization.Framework](https://developer.apple.com/documentation/virtualization) for running a guest machine.
+- The "VZ" option can also be enabled to make use of the native macOS [Virtualization.Framework](https://developer.apple.com/documentation/virtualization) for running a guest machine.

-* VZ option:
+  - **VZ option**:
 The suboption allows for users to enable [Rosetta support](https://developer.apple.com/documentation/virtualization/running_intel_binaries_in_linux_vms_with_rosetta).
 This makes it possible for users to run applications that contain x86_64 instructions on Apple hardware.